cf7/Fourier/README.md

 3) Summaries will have multiple layers to give users access to multiple "zoom depths" of the code's logic details.

 ## Long Term Goals
-1) Generate web-publishable technical documentation for code
+1) Generate web-publishable code summaries

+## What Fourier is not

+Fourier is not an technical documentation auto-generator.
+Its purpose is not to take in commented code and generate formatted documentation from the comments and code snippets (although, this may become a feature eventually).
+Fourier is designed simply to read programming languages and translate them into spoken language, with or without comments or parameter definitions from the developer.